abweyohali/BeginnerFitnessApp/README.md

-# Beginner Fitness App – COSC 111 Final Project (Phase 2)
+# Beginner Fitness App – COSC 111 Final Project - Abwe-Yohali Selemani

 ## Project Overview
 This program is a simple beginner fitness application designed to help new or formerly sedentary users start moving in a manageable way.
 The app creates a user profile, stores an activity level, and provides basic exercise suggestions.
 It also tracks progress each time the user completes an activity.